jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-3c.md

 - the extravagance of government, and
 - the greatest errors of administration.

-> *Translator's note=  In Hinduism, this principle is known as shakti
+> *Translator's note: In Hinduism, this principle is known as shakti

 This is similar to the unknown principle of animal life which frequently restores health and vigour in spite of=
 - the disease, and
 - the doctor’s absurd prescriptions.

-> *Translator's note=  In Hinduism, this principle is known as prana
+> *Translator's note: In Hinduism, this principle is known as prana

-32 A nation's produce can be increased in value only by increasing the quantity of productive workers or the quality of productive powers.
+{{< s v="32" >}} A nation's produce can be increased in value only by increasing the quantity of productive workers or the quality of productive powers.

 This incease requires the increase of capital in the form of=
 - additions and improvements to those machines which facilitate labour, and
 - a more proper division and distribution* of employment

-> *Translator's note=  This is what the Pantry network, with ISAIAH Match, is supposed to do
+> *Translator's note: This is what the Pantry network, with ISAIAH Match, is supposed to do

 In either case, an additional capital is almost always needed. **Much more capital is needed to keep each worker constantly employed when labour is greatly divided, than where labour is undivided.**